alecokas/BiLatticeRNN-Confidence/README.md

+# Bi-Directional Lattice Recurrent Neural Network for Confidence Score Estimation
+### Uncertainty and confidence scores in sequence data

-# Building on the work of BiLatRNN for confidence estimation
+Building on the work of BiLatRNN for confidence estimation

-This repo is a work in progress of my ongoing efforts to introduce grapheme level information to enrich the arc level lattice information.

-Bi-Directional Lattice Recurrent Neural Networks for Confidence Estimation is documented in this paper:
+This repo provides mechanisms for subword (grapheme) level information to be introduced into a Bi-directional Lattice Recurrent Neural Network.
+This work is an extension of Bi-Directional Lattice Recurrent Neural Networks for Confidence Estimation as documented in:

 >**[Bi-Directional Lattice Recurrent Neural Networks for Confidence Estimation](https://arxiv.org/abs/1810.13024)**
 >